Discover all the tax services we offer

 The IRS avoids using ‘offshore trust’ to differentiate these two, because ‘offshore’ could technically be a US or foreign trust – so the key difference between the two is in how you file them.

 If the failure to report is due to reasonable cause and not due to willful neglect, the penalties above can be abated for foreign trust reporting.
-And on the positive side, both Forms 3520 and 3520-A are informational returns that typically don’t have taxes due with the filing of the forms.
+On the positive side, both Forms 3520 and 3520-A are informational returns that typically don’t have taxes due with the filing of the forms.
 However, as we mentioned above, penalties can be significant for non-compliance.

 Expat taxes can be complex, but we can help you file your Form 3520.
 Our team of tax professionals specializes in expat taxes, so we can ensure you rest easy.
 If you’re ready to be matched with a Greenback accountant, click the get started button below.
 For general questions on expat taxes or working with Greenback, contact our Customer Champions.